 The board meeting is an essential part of the startup journey.
-This is where most decisions are made and guiding principles are established.
-Just like any meeting, running a board meeting and presenting the company's results to its stakeholders can be daunting when you do it for the first time.
+This is where most decisions are made and guiding principles are established for early stage companies.
+Running a board meeting and presenting the company's results to its stakeholders can be daunting when you do it for the first time.
 People with different backgrounds and experiences need to have their say while keeping the meeting on topic.
 If you’re new to the world of board meetings, let’s take a look at what a board meeting is, how to get started and how to run effective board meetings that will benefit your company and ensure your first board meeting is a success.

 What is a board meeting?

-A board meeting is a meeting between the board members (also known as directors) of a company to review the performance of the company and ensure it is on the right direction.
+A board meeting is a closed session meeting between the board members (also known as directors) of a company to review the performance of the company and ensure it is on the right direction.
 Key management such as the CFO, CEO, general counsel or co-founders will also be invited to most meetings to present the company's financials, product roadmap, milestones and KPIS.
 Board meetings can also be held to agree on strategic and administrative decisions which can be passed as resolutions.
 These resolutions will need to be discussed and voted, such as for example the company's budget for the next financial year or the grant of stock options to employees.
 Board approval can also be passed by written resolutions outside board meetings.
 Board members can invite board observers to these meetings on a one-off or regular basis if they feel they can can contribute positively to the meetings.

 How often is a board meeting held?

 There is no minimum or maximum number of board meetings prescribed by law but the board of directors must meet sufficiently often to ensure that they are satisfying their duties as directors.
 Board meetings need to be held sufficiently a part for the company to present meaningful metrics and data about the company's growth to directors and this is usually on a quarterly basis.
-However, board meetings can also be held more frequently and with shorter notice if ever the company requires urgent decision making or resolutions to be passed such as for example during a fundraising process.
+However, board meetings can also be held more frequently and with shorter notice if ever the company requires urgent decision making on strategic issues or resolutions to be passed such as for example during a fundraising process.
 A great board member will make themselves available for check-ins outside of startup board meetings which will in turn prevent surprises at the next board meetings.